-That’s because the speaker is not interested in the action (it was said or it wasn’t), but they want to know what was said rather then it was said or not said at all.
+That’s because the speaker is not interested in the action (he said or he didn’t say), but they want to know what he said rather then it was said or not said at all.
 Please, refer to the lesson “When we don’t use Present Perfect.”

-Some verbs, such as say, tell, ask, understand etc usually go with Tthe Simple line of tenses:
+Some verbs, such as say, tell, ask, understand etc usually go with the Simple line of tenses:

 Did you already tell him about it?